tomgxz/Kraken/REPORT.md

   >Note that the `...` notation has been used above to indicate repetition and should not be used when generating actual docstrings, as can be seen by the example presented below.

   Every function in `__init__.py` has been documented in this format.
-The full results of this can be seen in Appendix A. Here are some examples, with example screenshots of when the functions are being used.
+The full results of this can be seen in Appendix A. Here are some examples, with screenshots of when the functions are being used.

   <br><br><br><br>
   <br><br><br><br>